Ximik/spaces-docs/getting-started/quickstart.md

 ### Opening an auction <a href="#opening-an-auction" id="opening-an-auction"></a>

 You can check the [explorer](https://explorer.spacesprotocol.org) for currently open auctions .
-For example to open an auction for the space `@bitcion`
+For example to open an auction for the space `@bitcoin`

 ```bash
 space-cli open bitcoin